GC-public-learning/Commander/README.md

 http://localhost:5000/swagger/
 https://localhost:5001/swagger/index.html (if the 1st url doesn't make work the calls)
 ~~~
-you can alos install the swagger with the nuget package manager if you have an older version of dotnet
+if you want to use Swagger and you have an older version of dotnet you can install this one with the nuget package manager

 ## 2) configure the dependency injection container